How to fix disk boot failure

 If you've recently installed any new hardware, it's suggested that it be removed to verify it's not causing this issue.
-If after the device is removed the computer works and it was another IDE/EIDE device ensure that the jumpers are properly set on the hard drive.
+If the computer works after removing the device and it was an IDE/EIDE device, verify the jumpers are set properly.

 Also, if you've recently moved the computer or installed anything inside the computer that the connections for the drive be checked.
 Usually, it's best to disconnect the cables from the back of the drive and reconnect them to make sure they're connected properly.
 While inside also disconnect and reconnect the cable connected to the motherboard as well.
 While inside your computer, make sure you're aware of ESD.

 Bad hard drive

-If you have followed the above steps and you continue to experience the same issue, unfortunately it is likely that the hard drive is bad or the controller is bad.
+If you followed the above steps and you continue to experience the same issue, the hard drive is bad or the controller is bad.

-If available, you may want to connect another known good hard drive to the computer to determine if it can be detected.
-If it is detected then replace your hard drive.
-If it is not detected, unfortunately you need to replace the motherboard or controller as it is bad.
+If available, connect another known good hard drive to the computer to determine if it can be detected.
+If it's detected, then replace your hard drive.
+If it's not detected, replace the motherboard or controller as it's bad.

-If no additional hard drive is available, it is recommended that the hard drive be replaced first or that the computer be serviced or repaired.
+If no additional hard drive is available, we recommend the hard drive be replaced first or that the computer be serviced or repaired.